-I began my career as an academic before joining the Australian Public Service leading interdisciplinary research teams.
-Later I led the research team for an environmental health and safety investigation commissioned by state government, and then worked as a research and social media consultant.
-I also implemented and managed the Australian Academy of Science’s national program to increase gender equity and diversity across higher education and research organisations.
+I began my career as an academic before joining the public service leading interdisciplinary research teams.
+Later I managed the research team for an environmental health and safety investigation commissioned by the state government, and then worked as a research and social media consultant.
+I later developed and implemented a national program to increase gender equity and diversity across higher education and science organisations.
+I then worked as a contractor and research consultant on gender violence, inclusion, and social movements.

-I specialise in analysing issues of gender and sexuality, culture, discrimination and diversity in the workplace, social media, environmental health and safety, and interdisciplinary research.
+I specialise in analysing issues of gender and sexuality, race and culture, discrimination and diversity in the workplace, social media, health and safety, and interdisciplinary research.

 Read my extended biography below or visit my research blog The Other Sociologist.